 This became such a signature track.
 What do you think was the key to its huge success?

 The key to its success… A Minor!!!
 Ha ha!

 But seriously!
 It was part of a movement which, image wise, was very strong.
 This will always help the promotion of a song.
 Technically it was very simple, relying on a cyclic movement from A minor to D minor and using the A minor as a pivot chord to re-introduce the verse.
 Plus it had a very strong but simple chorus… “Ohh-OOH we fade to grey”!
 It also had a certain atmosphere, which was relevant to the times.

-How important were synthesizers in the shaping of music late 70s to mid 80s, and why was there such a huge success rate during this period?
+How important do you think, were synthesizers in the shaping of music late ’70s to mid ’80s, and why was there such a huge success rate with synthesizer based bands during this period?